Forensic Finance Conference

 Conference Details

-The University of Texas McCombs School of Business is hosting a Forensic Finance Conference on April 30 – May 1, 2026 at the Robert Rowling Hall at the University of Texas at Austin.
-You are invited to submit papers on any topic related to forensic finance.
+The University of Texas McCombs School of Business is hosting a Forensic Finance Conference on April 30 – May 1, 2026 at the Robert Rowling Hall and AT&T Conference Center at the University of Texas at Austin.

 Program